 Skal took over the space that was once Rok and have continued offering Nordic cuisine to Islington.
 The menu features Nordic recipes but with a modern, seasonal twist all in a stripped-back room.
 The Nordic theme continues with the cocktails and they serve their own home-made aquavit.

 This Islington pub/restaurant has a strong emphasis on smoking and BBQ.
 Alongside the food expect plenty of rotating beers and the outside garden is a surprise oasis just off a busy Islington road.

 This bright, friendly neighbourhood cafe really comes into its own at the weekends when it serves up one of London's best brunches.
 You'll have to fight off every other Islington to get a seat, but it's worth it for dishes like Crispy Pork belly with spring onion pancake, kimchi and scrambled eggs.

 This Islington pub is tucked down a quiet side street and remains one of the prettiest pubs in the borough.
 Run by Nick Gibson, the menu is a modern take on British pub grub.
 Grab a table in the garden if the weather's behaving itself.

-Probably Islington's most famous 9and hard to get into) restaurant, this Italian affair sees Jordan Frieda, formerly front-of-house at The River Cafe teaming up with chef Tim Siadatan - one of the original trainees at Fifteen.
-Expect superlative Italian cuisine.
-And if you're having trouble getting into Padella, from the same team, then booking a table here will help you avoid that queue.
+Probably Islington's most famous restaurant, this Italian affair sees Jordan Frieda, formerly front-of-house at The River Cafe teaming up with chef Tim Siadatan (the same team behind Padella).
+Expect superlative Italian cuisine and if you're passing by, it's well worth a look in their next-door deli too.